REUSABLE HOTELS - OTHER INITIATIVES

 It is recommended that you prioritise durability and cleanliness when sourcing these items.
 Refer to our examples of good reusable design for help with this.

-D. Put up signage
+STEP 4 - Put up signage

 Be sure to include instructions on how the program works on signage in your guest’s room.
 It is also a good idea to have this information available virtually prior to your guests’s arrival and during their stay - this can be done via booking confirmation emails and on your internal entertainment system.

-E. Develop cleaning and stocking protocols, and staff responsibilities
+STEP 5 - Develop cleaning and stocking protocols, and staff responsibilities

 The items in your Guest Borrow Kit will need to be cleaned at the end of each guest’s stay.
 This may be an additional task for your housekeeping team, and it’s important to make sure they receive training and support for this additional step.